 Essentially, the idea of Gothic Embodiment and the fetishistic use of amputation in a psycho-sexual context can not overlook the idea of the act of simple ‘touch.’
 The idea of Gothic Embodiment or ‘difference’ is inextricably linked to the act of touching and therefore an indirect link to frustrated intimacy.
 The human hands best embody this dual nature of touching and the sense of ‘feeling’.
 Both explore the way we touch and act as tools to explore or express our emotions in kind with another human.
 What I’d like to call ‘body dialogue.’

 The Unknown released by MGM in 1927 and directed by Tod Browning in the horror genre popularly known for (Dracula 1931, & Freaks 1932) takes place at Antonio Zanzi’s ‘gypsy circus’ in old Madrid.
-The story involves a bizarre love triangle between circus folk Alonzo the Armless, Nanon Zanzi, and Strongman Malabar the Mighty.
-Alonzo uses his feet to fire guns and throw knives at Nanon.
+The story unfolds as a bizarre love triangle between circus folk Alonzo the Armless, Nanon Zanzi, and Strongman Malabar the Mighty.
+Alonzo uses his feet to fire guns and throw knives at Nanon as part of their act.

 The circus act itself is a destructive spectacle of masochism as Nanon Zanzi assists Alonzo in his death-defying act.
 Nanon is the daughter of the circus owner, Antonio Zanzi.
 Alonzo secretly desires Nanon.
-As part of their dangerously erotic act that resembles contact, furthermore penetration, but only in its flare for tease and excitement, the moving target Nanon is strapped to a board that spins.
+As part of their dangerously erotic performance that resembles contact, furthermore, penetration.
+But only in its flair for tease and excitement, the moving target Nanon is strapped to a board that spins.
 With each shot of the gun, the bullets remove one more article of Nanon’s clothes.
 Next, with his feet, Alonzo throws the penetrating knives that outline Nanon’s bikini-clad body perfectly.

 Alonzo the Armless – the devil to his left side.